-This Committee is also responsible for analyzing and deciding on cash-flows scenarios to be used on financial instruments valuation accounted at Fair Value through P/L when the cash-flows are not certain according to its contractual terms.
+The Impairment Committee is responsible for analyzing and deciding on cash-flows scenarios to be used on financial instruments valuation accounted at Fair Value through P/L when the cash-flows are not certain according to its contractual terms.

-This Committee has consultative powers and issues, in relation to the above-mentioned analyses, recommendations for consideration and approval by the Executive Committee.
+The Impairment Committee has consultative powers and issues recommendations which are submitted for the Executive Committee approval.
 The duties of the Impairment Committee cover all entities of the Haitong Bank Group.